brvangarcia/chainlink-vrf/README.md

-# Web3 Boilerplate
+# Chainlink VRF

-This boilerplate is made of Hardhat for smart contract development.
-The front-end is made of NEXT.JS, Tailwind, and ethers.js.
+This is a tutorial from learnweb3.io using Hardhat, Chainlink and the Mumbai testnet

-Contract deployed to: ```0x0F3030123D5A2597ef0c356248954fC237645AB7```
+Contract deployed to: ```0x1fFab57041BDaA84B2Df1Ee875A5B713230F146e```

 To use this template, follow these steps: